Limulus amebocyte lysate: Background

 The American medical researcher Fred Bang reported in 1956 that gram-negative bacteria, even if killed, will cause the blood of the horseshoe crab to turn into a gel, a type of semi-solid mass.
 It was later recognized that the animal's blood cells, mobile cells called amebocytes, contain granules with a clotting factor known as coagulogen; this is released outside the cell when bacterial endotoxins are encountered.
-After coagulation and subsequent gelling, the resulting gel is thought to contain bacterial infections in the animal's semi-closed circulatory system.
+After coagulation and subsequent gelling, the resulting gel is thought to provide containment of bacterial infections in the animal's semi-closed circulatory system.
 Modern analysis of the lysate has led to understanding of this system of cascade, with multiple enzymes working in sequence to produce the gel.
 The entry point of endotoxin-induced clotting is Limulus clotting factor C.

 In 1977 the U.S. Food and Drug Administration (FDA) approved LAL for testing drugs, products and devices that come in contact with blood.
 Prior to that date, a much slower and more expensive test on rabbits had been used for this purpose.

 Horseshoe crabs are collected and blood is removed from the horseshoe crab's pericardium; some crabs are then returned to the water, while others are sold to be eaten or used as bait.
 Companies extracting LAL from horseshoe crabs stated before 2008 that mortality rates were below 3%.
 A 2009 Massachusetts Division of Marine Fisheries study stated that earlier studies found 5 to 15% mortality for males and one estimate of 29% for females.
 The study itself found 22% for females returned immediately to the water, and 30% for females kept overnight to represent commercial practice.
 The blood cells are separated from the serum using centrifugation and are then placed in distilled water, which causes them to swell and burst ("lyse").
 This releases the chemicals from the inside of the cell (the "lysate"), which is then purified and freeze-dried.
 To test a sample for endotoxins, it is mixed with lysate and water; endotoxins are present if coagulation occurs.